Dan503/react-time-input-polyfill/README.md

 # TO DO

--   Make tests for pressing the 3 buttons
 -   Check `Forced polyfill returned value: "________"` paragraph text in all tests
 -   Fix blank set time button not clearing all values
 -   Refactor Manual entry log tests to run each full set in one page load using chaining